p-rocha/SoundShape/README.md

-Eigensound is a multidisciplinary method focused on the direct comparison between homologous sounds from different species (*i.e.* stereotyped calls/acoustic units; Macleod *et al.*, 2013; Rocha & Romano *in prep*).
+Eigensound is a multidisciplinary method focused on the direct comparison between homologous sounds from different species (*i.e.* stereotyped calls/acoustic units; Macleod *et al.*, 2013; Rocha & Romano, 2021).
 It consists on applying a sampling grid over the representation of sound (*i.e.* spectrogram data; Figs. 1 and 2) and then translate the spectrogram into a dataset that can be analyzed similarly to coordinate sets used in Geometric Morphometrics Methods